solowalker27/homebridge-benq-projector/README.md

-# homebridge-benq-projector v1.0.6
+# homebridge-benq-projector v1.1.0
 Homebridge plugin for BenQ projectors via serial RS232 as HomeKit TVs.
 Requires iOS >=12.2 and homebridge >=0.4.46.

 ## Description
 This plugin connects to a BenQ projector via serial RS232.
 Developed and tested using a Raspberry Pi and a USB to serial RS232 cable to connect to a BenQ W1070.
-Most of the serial code (`Transport.js`) sourced from [homebridge-epson-rs232](https://github.com/grover/homebridge-epson-projector-rs232). [homebridge-marantz-rs232](https://github.com/rooi/homebridge-marantz-rs232) was also referenced.

 ## Installation instructions